ggcarrots/python-carrots/source/classes.rst

 We add two more attributes, describing size of our board.
-We needed to change :func:`draw_board_row` a little: now we don't know how many columns there will be, so we can't just draw every row as a row consisting of three fields.
+We needed to change :func:`draw_board_row` a little: now we don't know how many columns there will be, so we can't just draw every row as consisting of three fields.
 We used ``for`` loop to print in every row as many fields as there are columns.
 We don't know how many rows there will be, either;
-this makes creating our dictionary ``letters`` a little bit more complicated.
+this makes creating dictionary ``letters`` a little bit more complicated.
 We create a long string with all the upper case letters and then we fill the dictionary ``letters`` with them in a loop.
 The last new thing is the :func:`join` method, called on a string with five spaces.